-- The wacky health claims that appear in the Amazon reviews.
-I have yet to see another bottled water brand with reviews like these.
+- The wacky health claims.
+I have yet to see another bottled water brand with reports like these.

 - The TDS is too low for my taste.
 I do prefer water with a higher pH and lower TDS, but not water with a TDS of 1ppm.
 Yes, there are no impurities in Penta water and also no essential minerals.

 - They say the water is “infused” with oxygen.
 I do see that they use ozonation to sterilize their water before its bottled.
 Ozonation is a common process used by water companies to sterilize water with ozone.

 - I see a third pH claim on their website between 6.10 and 7.12.
 I’m really confused about what pH they want their water to be.